 Should a meat cleaver be sharp?

 Because your cleaver is going to be using a great deal of blunt force, it doesn’t need to be razor-sharp.
+The momentum—generated by the weight and the striking force of the butcher—works as the main driving force.
 If it’s too thin it’ll end up folding and spoiling your chopping.
+It’s a perfect tool for precision cutting.

 What knife can cut through bone?